hyunjunian/Poor-Charlie-s-Almanack/en.md

 By the way, there’s a famous story about Max Planck that is apocryphal: After he won his prize, he was invited to lecture everywhere, and he had this chauffeur who drove him around to give public lectures all through Germany.
 And the chauffeur memorized the lecture, so one day he said, “Gee, Professor Planck, why don’t you let me try it by switching places?”
 So he got up and gave the lecture.
 At the end of it, some physicist stood up and posed a question of extreme difficulty.
 But the chauffeur was up to it.
 “Well,” he said, “I’m surprised that a citizen of an advanced city like Munich is asking so elementary a question, so I’m going to ask my chauffeur to respond.”

-### Six: Extreme and counterproductive psychological ignorance
+### 6: Extreme and counterproductive psychological ignorance

 All right, I’m down to the sixth main defect, and this is a subdivision of the lack of adequate multidisciplinarity: extreme and counterproductive psychological ignorance in economics.
 Here, I want to give you a very simple problem.
 I specialize in simple problems.